-Mark had the day off yesterday.
+Mark had a day off recently.
 He told me the week before that he was taking the day, and I let him know I wouldn’t be taking the day off with him.
 I told him I had to work.
 I had a full schedule and things needed to get done.

 When I woke up, even though he knew I was planning to work, he invited me to take a walk around one of our favorite lakes.
 I should have stayed home and worked.
 I should have written a blog post.
 I should have caught up on some accounting.
 I should have mopped the floors.
 I should have cleaned up my inbox.